LensPlaysGames/RADII/CKernel/README.md

 If all goes well, a `kernel.elf` file should be generated within the `CKernel` directory.
 This can be installed into the root file system and the bootloader will then need to find and load it at boot using firmware only.

 ### Running
 To help with the task of actually running and testing this kernel, helper script(s) are included in this directory to build a bootable UEFI disk image using the RADII bootloader.
-These scripts require that the RADII bootloader binaries are already present (see the build section of the in the root of the repository).
+These scripts require that the RADII bootloader binaries are already present (see the build section of the README in the root of the repository).

 The scripts included within the `CKernel` directory work exactly like the ones in the `scripts` directory, except for the fact that functionality to support a kernel is added.